kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 1) An air bubble representing the value descends toward the ground
 2) A ground bubble forms
 3) Inside that ground bubble, a temporary green object arises
-4) The temporary object gets a momentaneous red hand indicating that object is expiring.
+4) The temporary green object gets a momentaneous red hand indicating that object is expiring.

 This object: